Montgomery and West Point Railroad

 The Montgomery and West Point Railroad (M&WP) was an early 19th-century railroad in Alabama and Georgia.
-It played an important role during the American Civil War as a supply and transportation route for the Confederate Army, and, as such, was the target of a large raid by Union cavalry in the summer of 1864, called Wilson's Raid.
+It played an important role during the American Civil War as a supply and transportation route for the Confederate Army, and, as such, was the target of a large raid by Union cavalry in the summer of 1864, called Rousseau 's Raid.
+In April of 1865 it was hit again after the fall of Montgomery by Wilson's Raid.
 The railroad played an important role in this business, and it became a symbol to industrialization in the United States.
 The railroads make it possible to supply large military forces that were needed in order to take over and conquer the Southern part of the United States.
 During the early 19th-century, turnpikes, canals, and railroads all brought people to the west and more products to the east.
 There was an effort in Americans during this time to build a railroad that would link Georgia to trade with the Tennessee and Ohio areas, and the M&WP was a starting point in helping to accomplish this goal.